INTRODUCTION

 Penalties for Section I Violations

-The umpire is in charge of the game and will use his/her judgement about conduct that warrants possible warnings or possible ejection of a player, coach, or spectator.
+● The umpire is in charge of the game and will use his/her judgement about conduct that warrants a warning or an ejection of a player, coach, or spectator.
 This applies to all Sections of this Code of Conduct.
-If the umpire ejects a player from the first game of a doubleheader, that player should not be allowed to play in the second game that day, as per umpire discretion.
+If the umpire ejects a player from the first game of a doubleheader, that player is not permitted to play in the second game that day.
 The umpire can require the ejected player to leave the field of play, meaning beyond the umpire’s sight and hearing from the field for the remainder of the day.

 SECTION II

-A. No Participant (e.g., player), Team Manager or Spectator Shall: Be guilty of verbal threats either sexually or racially discriminatory directedat any other participant, team manager, player, spectator, umpire, or league official.
+A. No Participant (e.g., player), Team Manager or Spectator Shall: Be guilty of verbal threats of any kind, be verbally discriminatory (discriminatory, sexually) toward any other participant, team manager, player, spectator, umpire, or league official.

 B. No Participant (e.g., player), Team Manager, or Spectator Shall: Engage in a continuous verbal attack upon an official, other participants or spectators after they have been ejected from a game and/or make a verbal threat of physical violence upon anyone.